Investigations of thyroid nodules

 What happens now?

 We will speak with you about all your treatment options.
-If you need time to consider your options then we can arrange a further appointment for you.
+If you need time to consider your options we can arrange a further appointment for you.
 Use this time to ask hospital staff any further questions or raise concerns.
 Remember you have the right to withdraw your consent for treatment at any time.

 Further information